andysingal/llm-course/definitions.md

 - With the KV cache, the model now can calculate attention efficiently by aligning the cached keys and values with the new query (Q) to compute the new token.

 - The model appends the newly generated token to the existing sequence and repeats the process from step 2 until it is finished generating.

+- A model runtime is a specialized software framework designed to execute ML models efficiently on different hardware platforms.
+It serves as the intermediary layer between the trained model and the device’s hardware, optimizing the inference process to maximize speed, efficiency, and resource utilization.